 Silicone breast implants have been a controversial issue for some time and there is a strong connection between silicone breast implants and connective tissue disease.

-In the case of medical conditions such as connective tissue disease occurring, the manufacturer may find themselves the subject of a product liability claim.
+In the case of medical conditions such as connective tissue disease occurring, the manufacturer may find themselves the subject of a claim.

 Silicone is linked to chemically-related organic silicone compounds from silica (Si02), small quantities of which are found in artificial heart valves and baby bottle nipples.

 Breast implants, first devised in 1962, are mainly used for cosmetic surgery (80 %) and reconstruction after surgery for breast cancer.
 By 1992, as many as 2.5 million women had received implants in North America and 100-150,000 British women are currently estimated to have them.

 Manufacturing defects leading to leaks which put the health of women at risk have been in the news for some time.

 The first reports of connective tissue disease after silicone injections appeared in 1982.